-Well you’ll love my channel!
-I’ve been traveling full-time for the past 5 years — doing things like hitchhiking across the United States, scuba diving around the world, trekking in remote mountain ranges, photographing northern lights in the arctic, and more.
+Well, you’ll love my channel!
+I’ve been traveling around the world for the past 9 years — doing things like hitchhiking across the United States, scuba diving around the world, mountain trekking through Afghanistan, explaining how to photograph the northern lights, and more.

 I was surprised I hadn’t stumbled upon Louis’ youtube travel videos earlier!
 He publishes DAILY vlog updates about his life as he explore many corners of the world on fun adventures.

 One of his recent adventures took him on a 3 month round the world trip, in a four seater plane through 22 countries!
 He continued to create videos every step of the way to produce an independent feature-length documentary with footage from the flight, and the vision of driving influential change in the world.

 Marko and Alex are a pair of travel addict brothers who film their experiences to share with others.
 Learning about the world through the people in it.
 Their personality and humor will have you tuning in on a regular basis.

 Another favorite of mine, Mike is putting together some of the best travel videos on YouTube.
 He’s got a creative eye for video work, and shares fascinating topics in a fun & personable way.